 Virtual Teams & the Agile Methodology and Scrum: The Partnership of the Future

-Thanks to internationalization, the Internet, and new technology, companies (both large and small) can create virtual teams scattered throughout the globe.
-When human resources expand their borders, there's an increase in the talent and the quality of the product or service we can offer a customer; yet, at the same time, it's also more challenging to coordinate the people that make up these teams.
+Thanks to internationalization, the Internet, and new technology, companies (both large and small) can create virtual teams scattered around the globe.
+When human resources expand their borders, there's an increase in the talent and the quality of the product or service that we can offer a customer; yet, at the same time, it's also more challenging to coordinate the people that make up these teams.
 How can we rectify this?
 By using the Agile Methodology and Scrum.

 How do we introduce the Agile Methodology and Scrum into virtual teams?

 The crucial factors for working with virtual teams are to be organized, have crystal clear objectives, and establish effective communication channels that let everything run as smoothly as it would in a traditional unit.